-49ers legend Dwight Clark fighting ALS
+Football greats Dwight Clark, Gale Sayers battle brain diseases

 "In addition to losing strength in my left hand -- which makes opening a pack of sugar or buttoning my shirt impossible -- I have now experienced weakness in my right hand, abs, lower back and right leg.
 I can't run, play golf or walk any distances.
 Picking up anything over 30 pounds is a chore.
 The one piece of good news is that the disease seems to be progressing more slowly than in some patients," he said.

 Clark played as a wide receiver for the 49ers from 1979 to 1987.
-As a player he is best remembered for "The Catch," in the 1982 NFC Playoffs which took the 49ers to victory against the Dallas Cowboys in the final minute of play.
+He is best remembered for "The Catch" in the 1982 NFC playoffs, which took the 49ers to victory against the Dallas Cowboys in the final minute of play.

 Research suggests that professional football players are four times more likely to have ALS and three times more likely to die from neurodegenerative diseases like ALS or Alzheimer's than the general population.

-It's been hypothesized that this may be due to exposure to repeated hits to the head.
+In a recent interview with the Kansas City Star, Ardie Sayers, wife of former Chicago Bears great Gale Sayers, opened up about her husband's dementia.
+Sayers, the "Kansas Comet," was the youngest person to be inducted into the Pro Football Hall of Fame, at the age of 34 in 1977.

+Although he was diagnosed just four years ago, Ardie believes the disease began surfacing as far back as 2009.

-Last November, it was announced that another former pro football player diagnosed with ALS -- Kevin Turner -- had the most advanced stage of chronic traumatic encephalopathy (CTE) when he died, and that it had brought on his ALS.
-CTE is a neurodegenerative disease associated with repeated head trauma.
+In November, doctors said that Turner had CTE when he died and that it had brought on his ALS.
+Turner joined a roster of former football players diagnosed with CTE, including Frank Gifford, Junior Seau and Dave Duerson.

+Despite the fact that Hall of Famer Mike Webster had the first case of CTE diagnosed in a professional football player in 2002, it was not until March 2016 that the NFL publicly acknowledged a connection between the sport and brain disease.

-In his letter, Clark says: "I've been asked if playing football caused this.
+In his new letter, Clark says, "I've been asked if playing football caused this.
 I don't know for sure.
 But I certainly suspect it did.
 And I encourage the NFLPA and the NFL to continue working together in their efforts to make the game of football safer, especially as it relates to head trauma."

 In 2012, 80 concussion-related lawsuits on behalf of more than 2,000 NFL players were combined and filed as a single class-action lawsuit in federal court.
 The players accused the NFL not only of negligence but of failing to notify them of the link between concussions and brain injuries.
-Turner was a lead plaintiff on this complaint.
+Turner was a lead plaintiff on the complaint.

-Three years later, a federal judge gave final approval to a settlement in the lawsuit.
+Three years later, a federal judge gave final approval to a settlement.
 By this time, over 5,000 former NFL players had filed suit and were eligible for the settlement.
 This agreement provided up to $5 million per retired player for serious medical conditions associated with repeated head trauma.

 The deal also called for baseline medical exams for retired NFL players and monetary awards for those who are diagnosed with Alzheimer's, Parkinson's disease, dementia, ALS and certain cases of CTE.

-Finding a cure
+Hope for a cure

 Clark's letter focuses on fighting the disease and the support provided to him by his family, friends and former 49ers teammates.